 The Company secretary shall submit forms to individual directors for their evaluation and compile the completed forms to provide a summary to the meeting in December of every year.

-It could be concluded that the Audit and CG Committee as well as the Nomination and members performed all duties according to the charter stipulated by the Company.
+It could be concluded that the Audit and CG Committee as well as the Nomination and Remuneration Committee had appropriate composition and the respective committee members performed all duties according to the charter stipulated by the Company.